Shin Lim

 Liang-Shun Lim (林良尋 (Lín Liángxún, Lin Liang-hsün, Lîm Liângsîm); born September 25, 1991), known professionally as Shin Lim, is a Canadian-American magician, recognized for his use of card manipulation and sleight of hand.
 He is known for elaborate close-up card magic routines, during which he remains silent with the tricks set to music.
 He is self-taught, having learned most of his skills from watching YouTube, and has in turn shared some of his own techniques in videos on the site.

 Originally educated to be a pianist, Lim took up magic as his career after being diagnosed with carpal tunnel syndrome.
-Lim was discovered around 2012, began to tour internationally, and subsequently won the 2015 Fédération Internationale des Sociétés Magiques in Close-up Card Magic.
+Lim was discovered around 2012, began to tour internationally, and subsequently won the 2015 championship of the Fédération Internationale des Sociétés Magiques in Close-up Card Magic.
 His appearances on Penn & Teller: Fool Us and his wins on America's Got Talent during its 13th season in 2018 and on America's Got Talent: The Champions led to even greater international fame.